Misiek01/2021-dependency-injection-inversion/README.md

 ## Task 5: Check it out
 https://coverage.readthedocs.io/en/7.2.7/
 `coverage html`

 `coverage run test.py`

 `coverage html`

 check `index.html` in html reader.

 ## Dependency Inversion
-## Task 6: Explore the file final.py
+## Task 6: Explore the file final.py and write tests for PaymentProcessor with Authorizer_Robot.
 We create a layer between that allows us to separate the payment process from authorization